2-Round NFL Mock Draft

 Free agency and their top pick addressed an anemic offense.
 Now it’s time address an anemic defense.
 Truth be told, there is talent on that side of the ball (Jack, Allen, Griffen, Henderson, & Schobert).
 However, the one position that is lacking is safety.
 Which makes this a no-brainer, could they wait until the 33rd pick?
 Sure, but there’s no guarantee someone doesn’t leapfrog them to land the draft’s top safety.

-26. Cleveland Browns – ED Azeez Ojulari (Georgia)
+26. Cleveland Browns – IDL Christian Barmore (Alabama)

-Cleveland is primed coming off their first appearance in two decades, they scooped up John Johnson III and Malik Jackson in FA.
+Cleveland is primed coming off their first appearance in two decades.
+They scooped up John Johnson III and Malik Jackson in free agency.
 Now it’s time to address their depth issue on the defensive line and add a big, long, and strong interior lineman to pair with Richardson and Jackson.
 Cleveland controlled the line of scrimmage offensively in 2020, time to give their defense the same kind of fire power to do so in 2021.
 Things are looking really bright in the near future.

 27. Baltimore Ravens – WR Terrace Marshall Jr. (LSU)

-28. New Orleans Saints – DT Christian Baramore (Alabama)
+28. New Orleans Saints – ED Zaven Collins (Tulsa)

 New Orleans is going to be a much different defense going into 2021, losing a lot of quality role players (i.e. Hendrickson, Rankins, Alexander, Jenkins) that contributed greatly to the success of that unit.
 They were able to keep the core together, so now it’s time to start replenishing those pieces.
-They add the best defensive tackle in the draft to help create internal pressure on the QB and help to stuff the running attacks of division rivals like McCaffery and Fournette.
+Barmore would be the pick here if available, but the Saints go to the next best option on the edge here.

-29. Green Bay Packers – OT Tevan Jenkins (Oklahoma)
+29. Green Bay Packers – OT Christian Darrisaw (Virginia Tech)